piotrwitek/typesafe-actions/README.md

 ### Action Helpers

-Now I wan't to show you **action-helpers** and explain their use-cases.
+Now I want to show you **action-helpers** and explain their use-cases.
 We're going to implement a side-effect responsible for showing a success toast when user adds a new todo.

 Important thing to notice is that all these helpers are acting as a **type-guard** so they'll narrow **tagged union type** (`RootAction`) to a specific action type that we want.